 Stuff, 10 April 2018

-Dr Gohan Khan, senior lecturer in digital business, was interviewed by Stuff about the Facebook/Cambridge Analytica scandal, in which data from 87 million people was collected through a third-party app called thisisyourdigitallife.
+Dr Gohan Khan, senior lecturer in digital business, was interviewed about the Facebook/Cambridge Analytica scandal, in which data from 87 million people was collected through a third-party app called thisisyourdigitallife.

 It was then sold to the UK-based firm Cambridge Analytica, which allegedly used that information to target people with political messages to influence the Brexit referendum and sway the United States 2016 general election in Donald Trump's favour.